 Before I began coaching, I was an actress and film producer.
 My job entailed leading projects and teams of people.
 It’s no stretch to say that those years were a crash course about people – all the different kinds and how they act.
 Whether the stakes are high in the boardroom, or personal challenges are mounting, I’ve been able to guide my teams to achieving growth and balance.

 Plain and simple, the human fabric has always intrigued me.
 I’ve studied people and our complexities – how we process and internalize experiences, and how those experiences affect us long term.
-Curious about how and why people relate, I’ve researched interpersonal relationships.
+Curious about how and why people relate, I’ve researched interpersonal relationships and our patterns.
 I wanted to learn first hand how people of all ages and walks of life could be significant to each other.

 Let's get personal